sux2mfgj/elf_dump/README.md

 elf_dump
 ---

-elf_dump can generate memory dump from elf file for memreadh (verilog).
+elf_dump can generate memory dump from elf file for memreadh function of verilog.

 ##### how to use
 ```